AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 If two PoW blockchains using different hashing algorithms use the same root token, then we can directly compare the rates of work done on each via the normalized block rewards of the root token on each (normalized against time).
 What do I mean by this?
 Let's look at an example.

-Say we had Altcoin1 and Altcoin2: two near-identical PoW chains using different algorithms, but with the *same* root token (conserved via a 2-way peg or w/e).
+Say we had Altcoin1 and Altcoin2: two near-identical PoW chains using different algorithms, but with the *same* root token.
 Firstly, we need a way to determine what their block rewards are, and the intuitive solution is to set each chain's block reward proportionally to the percentage of root tokens (i.e., *coins*) on that chain.
 If one of them has 100% of the root tokens, then 50 coins are generated as a reward per block.
 If one had 60% of the root tokens, then 30 coins are generated per block *on that chain*, and (since we only have 2 chains) 20 coins are generated per block *for the other chain*, corresponding to the remaining 40% of root tokens.
 One reason this method makes sense is that the ratio of coins on each chain is not affected by block rewards -- though this property only holds (as I've put it here) if both chains have the same rate of block production.
 We can generalize the method by normalizing against time so that we're comparing the rates of coin production rather than the block rewards themselves.

 Now that we know what the block rewards are and have defined them in terms of the percentage of total coins that are on that chain, we can work on comparing the chains' hash rates.
 What sort of foundation could we do this from?
 What about *equal work for equal reward*?
 Because we have defined block rewards in terms of *where* root tokens are held, we can measure things like *hashes per token* (when considering block rewards particularly).
 Crucially, we can measure this *for each chain*, which allows us to -- *contextually* -- make claims like 100 hashes of algorithm 1 are worth 25 hashes of algorithm 2.

 Since we know the percentage of root tokens on each chain for each moment in history, we can safely use that figure in chain-weight calculations.
 The reliability of that data will be the same as the reliability of the blockchains themselves, provided we enforce the 2-way peg that ensures no root tokens are created or destroyed outside protocol rules.

 \todo{should we bother deriving the maths for this here?
-IMO it's not that important to include in the paper provided the core idea is.
-Just some basic algebra and calculus.}
+IMO it's not that important to include in the paper provided the core idea is.}

+\todo{add an algorithm for this conversion.}

 #### Different Root Tokens with a DEX